hassio-addons/addon-readarr/README.md

 Book Manager and Automation (Sonarr for Ebooks).

+## Deprecation warning

+**This add-on is in a deprecated state!**

+The upstream Readarr project has been retired; meaning this add-on will not get updates anymore (and it is in a broken state already).

 ## About

 [Readarr] is an ebook and audiobook collection manager for Usenet and BitTorrent